4332001876/Drag_Tasks_Into_Order/README.md

 ## Technologies Used

 - Django
-- jQuery UI (for drag and drop functionality)
+- SortableJS (for drag and drop functionality)
 - Bootstrap 5 (for responsive design)
 - SQLite (default database)